KSpiliop/LPSOLVE_in_Python/README.md

 |:--:|:--:|:--:|:--:|:--:|
 | 1  |  4 | 2  |  1 |  3 |

-The **mathematical programming formulation** is given below. cij , i=1,...,10 ; j=1,...,5 are the operating costs and
+The **mathematical programming formulation** is given below. cij , i=1,...,10 ; j=1,...,5 are the variable costs and
 fj, j=1,...,5 are the capacities of the locations.

 - The wij binary variables denote the assignments of demand points to locations : wij=1 if demand point i is assigned to location j, otherwise 0.
 - The dj binary variables indicate the selected locations: dj=1 if location j is used, otherwise 0.
+- The objective function minimizes the total cost, i.e. the fixed and variable costs.
 - The first set of constraints ensures that each demand point is allocated to exactly one location.
-- The second set of constraints forces each location j to have at most fj demand points.
+- The second set of constraints forces each location j to have at most fj demand points and also pushes the wij variables to zero when a location is not selected (note that in a larger problem we would use separate wij <= dj constraints for this).

 <img style="float: left;" src="https://cloud.githubusercontent.com/assets/12450688/24873799/ee2099c6-1e2a-11e7-980a-43c0090be6c1.jpg" width="400" height="300" />